abtion/guidelines/employee_manual/Safety_and_security.md

 ### Alarm
 Activate the alarm when you are the last one leaving the office!
 And of course deactivate the alarm when you are the first one meeting.

-As part of your onboarding process, you will receive a personal code and a demonstration.
-Also reach out to her when you have any questions or issues while activating or deactivating the alarm.
+As part of your onboarding process, you will receive a personal code and a demonstration to the our alarm system to be 'veri-sure' Abtion is secure. 🔐